pydev-guide/pydev-guide.github.io/docs/tutorial/bare_minimum.md

 1. There are a few different build systems that can be used to build Python packages.
 We use `hatchling` here, and discuss other options later.
-For setuptools, this section would look like:
+For `setuptools`, this section would look like:

     ```toml
     [build-system]